ndellagrotte/NanoSonic/README.md

 **A minimalist, offline-first Android music player with accessible and powerful parametric EQ**

 NanoSonic is a lightweight, privacy-focused local music player for Android.
-It is primary designed as a FOSS alternative for users who want professional-grade EQ without the cost of proprietary solutions like [Poweramp (20$)](https://play.google.com/store/apps/details?id=com.maxmpz.audioplayer.unlock), [Neutron ($13)](https://play.google.com/store/apps/details?id=com.neutroncode.mp), and [UAPP (USB Audio Player PRO) (8$)](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro).
+It is primary designed as a FOSS alternative for users who want professional-grade EQ without the cost of proprietary solutions such as [Poweramp (20$)](https://play.google.com/store/apps/details?id=com.maxmpz.audioplayer.unlock), [Neutron ($13)](https://play.google.com/store/apps/details?id=com.neutroncode.mp), and [UAPP (USB Audio Player PRO) (8$)](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro).

 NanoSonic offers professional-grade parametric EQ and provides device-specific profiles sourced from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project.
 These profiles are locally stored and can be imported through our user-friendly setup wizard at any time, regardless of internet connection or the user's level of technical proficiency.